Here at Finchale Primary School we regard the safeguarding of children as a key priority.

 extra-curricular activities, ensuring safe, well-planned activities and environments outside school.

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 All staff, governors and long-term volunteers are required to complete a DBS check.
-Finchale has also adopted the Local Authority’s ‘whistle-blowing’ policy.
+Finchale has also adopted the Local Authority’s Confidential Reporting Code, formerly known as ‘whistle-blowing’ policy.

 Staff are trained in child protection issues and they are aware of the correct procedures to follow.